Sunday Laws in the Later Roman Empire

 The second detail about this special law is that it had no connection to Jesus Christ, Christianity, or the Holy Bible.
 Constantine was a sun worshiper and his law to honor the sun was simply behavior consistent to this belief system.
 To learn more about this 321 AD decree, read here: https://sabbathsentinel.org/2016/10/13/constantine-march-321-ad/

 One important development that did occur during the reign of Constantine is the interweaving of the Roman Empire and the Roman Church (which we also refer to as the Roman Catholic Church).
 Constantine used the Roman Church to bring more subjects into obedience to the state.
 He de facto made the Roman Church an institution of the state.
-In return for their support, he (and other Roman Emperors) would codify Roman Church practices into Roman law.
+He and other Roman Emperors codified Roman Church practices into Roman law; they even went so far as to regulated some practices.
 We have some examples below.

 In 326 AD, he passed a law that granted the Roman Church special privileges.
 All other Christian groups were not allowed these privileges and were bound to public service (CT: 16.5.1).
 He regulated the number of clergy in Christianity (CT: 16.2.6 [326 AD]).
 Secular judges were even required to enforce the decisions of Christian Bishops (CS: 1 [333 AD]).

 In 379 AD, Theodosius became the Eastern Roman Emperor.
-After hearing the perspectives of different Christian groups, he sided with the Roman Catholic cause.
-All houses of prayer were taken away from other Christian groups and given over to the Roman Church.
+After hearing the perspectives of different Christian groups, he sided with the Roman Church.
+All houses of prayer were taken away from other Christian groups and given over to them.
 In 380 AD, he passed a law forcing that all peoples under his rule follow the Roman Catholic religion.

-In 386, Theodosius instituted a Sunday law.
-This law was different than those enacted by Constantine.
-Theodosius was the first Emperor to implement a Sunday law and attach Christian meaning to it.
+In 386, Theodosius instituted a Sunday law which was different than those enacted by Constantine.
+He was the first Emperor to implement a Sunday law and attach Christian meaning to it.
 Theodosius’ relationship with the Roman Church would pave the way for celebrations of the Roman Church, including Sunday, to be enshrined as established Roman law.

 From 386 to 469, there were seven laws enacted that specifically regulated some aspect of Sunday rest or worship (386 by Gratian, Valentinian, and Theodosius; 389 by Valentinian, Theodosius, and Arcadius; 392 by same rulers; 399 by Arcadius and Honorius; 409 by Emperors Honorius and Theodosius II; 425 by Theodosius II and Valentinian III [see CT title 2, section 8 for these laws]; 469 by Emperor Leo I [Codex Justinius: 3.12.10]).